yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

     * `ssoDialog`: This creates a [ComponentDialog](https://docs.microsoft.com/en-us/javascript/api/botbuilder-dialogs/componentdialog?view=botbuilder-ts-latest) that used for SSO.
     * `teamsSsoBot`: This create a [TeamsActivityHandler](https://docs.microsoft.com/en-us/javascript/api/botbuilder/teamsactivityhandler?view=botbuilder-ts-latest) with `ssoDialog` and add `showUserInfo` as a command that can be triggered.

-1. (Optional) Follow the code sample and register your own command with `addCommand` in this file.
-1. Execute the following commands under `bot/`: `npm install isomorphic-fetch`
+3. Execute the following commands under `bot/`: `npm install isomorphic-fetch`
-1. Execute the following commands under `bot/`: `npm install copyfiles` and replace following line in package.json:
+4. Execute the following commands under `bot/`: `npm install copyfiles` and replace following line in package.json:
     ```
     "build": "tsc --build",
     ```